 A waning moon is a time for clearing and letting go to prepare for the new moon once again.

-"[a]re you dragging any outmoded emotions, toxic relationships or unfulfilling situations along for the ride?
+"[A]re you dragging any outmoded emotions, toxic relationships or unfulfilling situations along for the ride?
 Letting go is rarely easy, but this is the time to make the transition," Ophi recommends.

 This is a time to get personal and go deep.
-Ophi suggests lighting a candle, brewing a pot of tea and pouring your heart out in your journal.
+Ophi suggests lighting a candle, brewing a pot of tea, and pouring your heart out in your journal.
 "You might even write a goodbye letter—but instead of dropping it in the mailbox (or hitting send), do a ceremonial release by burning it safely in a fire.
 If you lost someone important, create a special altar to honor their memory and leave it up until the new moon."

 While the "essentials" really are just a pen and a notebook, these things can add to the experince:

 - Burning Papers, a helium balloon, or something to release